6 5 As A Decimal

 Understanding Improper Fractions

 The fraction 6/5 is an example of an improper fraction.
-An improper fraction is one where the numerator is greater than or equal to the denominator.
-When converting improper fractions to decimals, the resulting decimal will always be greater than or equal to 1.
-That said, this indicates that the fraction represents a value greater than or equal to 1.
+This indicates that the fraction represents a value greater than or equal to 1.
+This leads to an improper fraction is one where the numerator is greater than or equal to the denominator.
+Worth adding: when converting improper fractions to decimals, the resulting decimal will always be greater than or equal to 1.
 This is in contrast to proper fractions, where the numerator is less than the denominator, resulting in a decimal less than 1.

 Alternative Method: Converting to a Mixed Number